negacy/drug-gene-response-extraction/README.md

 <ABSTRACT>  Several clinical studies have demonstrated the efficacy and safety of adjuvant chemotherapy in patients with completely resected small cell lung cancer for a selected limited stage.
 However, it is unclear whether adjuvant chemotherapy is feasible in clinical practice.
 The objective of this study was to analyze the efficacy and safety of adjuvant chemotherapy for small cell lung cancer patients retrospectively in clinical practice.
 From January 2002 to March 2012, 56 small cell lung cancer patients underwent surgery as initial therapy in our institute.
 Of these, 26 patients received adjuvant chemotherapy.
 The clinical data of patients who received adjuvant chemotherapy were retrospectively analyzed.
 The chemotherapy regimens were cisplatin and irinotecan in 16 patients, cisplatin and etoposide in 1 and carboplatin and etoposide in 9.
 Median follow-up time was 44.8 months.
 Nineteen (73%) patients received the full course of chemotherapy.
 Median recurrence-free survival was 21.4 months.
 Median survival time was not reached.
 There was no treatment-related death.
 Adjuvant chemotherapy may be generally safe and efficacious in selected small cell lung cancer patients.

 Two steps to determine drug-gene repsonse extraction:
+Locate drugs and genes on text.
+Fixed number of drugs.
+Genes can be automatically determined using BANNER  Leaman, R. & Gonzalez G. (2008) Drug-gene response detection
+Two baselines:
+Co-occurrence: if a drug name and a gene name co-occur in text, they are assumed to be interacting.
+Naïve Bayes model: unigram based features will be extracted.
+Example:
+Somatic ERCC2 mutations correlate with cisplatin sensitivity in muscle-invasive urothelial carcinoma.

+Lucene’s data structures ...